RebelToolbox/RebelDocumentation/contributing/class_reference_writing_guidelines.rst

 This will convert the XML files to the online documentation's format and output errors if anything's wrong.

-Alternatively, you can build Godot and open the modified page in the built-in code reference.
+Alternatively, you can build Rebel Engine and open the modified page in the built-in code reference.
 To learn how to compile the engine, read the :ref:`compilation guide <toc-devel-compiling>`.